samoylenkodmitry/rust-slint/ROADMAP.md

 # Roadmap

-This roadmap captures a forward-looking plan for the Rust Slint Task Manager.
-It pairs an honest assessment of the current state with a staged set of improvements designed to make the application a reliable companion for day-to-day development work.
+This roadmap sketches out how the Rust Slint Task Manager can grow from a handy local tracker into a polished productivity companion.
+It pairs an honest assessment of today with staged initiatives that build confidence, unlock new workflows, and prepare for distribution.

 ## Current Assessment

 ### Strengths
 - **Solid foundations:** A clear Slint UI and a lightweight SQLite schema already support the core workflow of creating, editing, and focusing on tasks.
-- **Responsive interactions:** The detail pane uses background loading and progress feedback to keep the interface responsive even when the database query is slow.
+- **Responsive interactions:** The detail pane fetches data on a background thread and exposes loading states to keep the interface fluid.
 - **Work-log data model:** Each "set current" action is timestamped, providing data that can later power focus analytics.

 ### Key Gaps